LOADING ...

 Bắt đầu làm bài nào

-Now I'd like to turn to the folk song, which has become in recent years the particularly fashionable form of idiocy among the self-styled intellectual. we find that who deplore the level
+Now I'd like to turn to the folk song, has become in recent years the particularly fashionable form of idiocy among the self-styled intellectual. we find that people who deplore the level

-Rrent popular songs -- although I admit they do seem to be recording anything these days. have you heard sesue hayakawa's record of remember pearl harbor? these same people who deplore th
+Rrent popular songs -- although I admit they do seem to be recording almost anything these days. you heard sesue hayakawa's record of remember pearl harbor? these same people who deplore th

-Kety-tin you'll cropping up from time to time, running through, I might add, interminable verses. the large number of verses being a feature expressly designed to please the true devotees
+Kety-tin you'll notice cropping up from time to time, running through, I might add, interminable verses. the large number of verses being a feature expressly designed to please the true

-Singing fifty verses of on top of old smokey is as enjoyable as singing twenty-five.
+Singing fifty verses of on top of old smokey is twice as enjoyable as twenty-five.

 And then.

-This song though does differ strikingly from the genuine folk ballad in that in this song the words which are to rhyme - actually do.
+This though does differ strikingly from the genuine folk ballad in that in this song the words which are supposed to rhyme - actually do.

-H me on this song, I'd appreciate it if you leave -- right now.
+H me on this song, I'd appreciate it if you would leave -- now.

 rickety-tickety-tin,